Derusnec/CrikketsVNPCS/README.txt

 3/6/26: Purrslime added, weight gain definers added for all V-NPCs current and new.
 Weight gain definers added to template file.
 GLaDOS is next, I accidentally deleted her finished file a week ago so I've been struggling to do her again (lots of voicelines) but it's time to lock in.
 I'm going to blow through my V-NPC roadmap until any more major additions.

+3/8/26: GLaDOS added, belly angles + pos added or adjusted for all V-NPCs, footstep sounds adjusted for all V-NPCs.
+Added some better spawnicons for a few V-NPCs as well as filled missing ones.

 ------------------------------------------------------------------------------
 ROADMAP